pythonanywhere/pythonanywhere_task_helpers/helpers/2-following-the-django-tutorial.md

 * `manage.py runserver` and *localhost:8000* won't work on PythonAnywhere,
   because our console servers aren't accessible from the outside world.

-  Instead, go to the **Web** tab and start a new web app, which will then be live at *your-username.pythonanywhere.com*.
+* Instead, go to the **Web** tab and start a new web app using **manual configuration**.
+  Click through to the link to **edit your wsgi file** and uncomment the section for Django.
+From then on, your Django site will be live at *your-username.pythonanywhere.com*.

 * You'll need to hit the **Reload** button to reload your web app, whenever you want to see the effects of code changes on your site.